 Interstate Driver License Compact

-The traffic infractions covered by the Interstate Driver License Compact include everything from criminal traffic offenses such as DUI and reckless driving to civil infractions such as speeding and other moving violations.
+The traffic infractions covered by the Interstate Driver License Compact include everything from criminal traffic offenses such as driving under the influence (DUI) and reckless driving to civil infractions such as speeding and other moving violations.

-National Driver Register is a Comprehensive Database
+National Driver Register as a Comprehensive Database

-States also supply information to the National Driver Register which is a comprehensive database for driving offense records concerning drivers who have revoked or suspended driver licenses due to serious traffic offenses such as DUI, reckless driving, and vehicular manslaughter.
+States also supply information to the National Driver Register, a comprehensive database for driving offense records concerning drivers who have revoked or suspended driver’s licenses due to serious traffic offenses such as DUI, reckless driving, and vehicular manslaughter.

 Your attorney in Florida should also discuss these collateral consequences with you before the case is resolved so that you can make an informed decision about how to resolve your case.